 To assist it in making determinations of a director's independence, the Board has adopted the independence standards set forth below.
 The Board affirmatively determined that each of Mrs. Hope, Messrs.
 Card, Davis, Dillon, McCarthy, McConnell, McLarty, Rogel and Villarreal, and General Krulak has no material relationship with the Company or any of its consolidated subsidiaries, including Union Pacific Railroad Company (the Railroad), (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) and is independent within the meaning of the applicable listing standards of the NYSE and the Director Independence Standards adopted by the Board.
-The Board also determined that Mr. Donohue and Mr. Dunham, former directors who retired from the Board on May 15, 2014, were independent for the portion of the year in which they served on the Board.
-Mr. Donohue is the President and Chief Executive Officer of the U.S. Chamber of Commerce.
-The Company did not make any contributions to the U.S. Chamber of Commerce during 2014 while Mr. Donohue served as a director.
 Additionally, the Board determined that all Board Committees are comprised entirely of independent directors and that all members of the Audit Committee and Compensation and Benefits Committee meet the additional independence standards applicable to such committee members as set forth below.